wheresronald0/Seinfeld-Simon/psuedoCode.md

 psuedo:
 Computers turn:
--user presses play button (only one user can play at a time) --> tirggers event click --> triggers # generator -numbers are generated with a random number generator function (#1-4) --> # output triggers the "tile highlight" funtion -each tile is represented by a number that cooresponds to random number generator -there is a time increment between tiles being highlighted -round 1 starts with one # generated and tile highlighted, and increments++ each round
+-user presses play button (only one user can play at a time) --> tirggers event click --> triggers # generator -numbers are generated with a random number generator function (#1-4) -# generator stors the number in a blank array
+--> # output triggers the "tile highlight" function -(each tile is represented by a number that cooresponds to random number generator)

+-round 1 starts with one # generated and tile highlighted, and increments++ each round

+-there is a time increment between tiles being highlighted

 - the funtion stops after each randon # generation -that number is stored in an array